Remember to cite LawCareers.Net on your application form if you apply to Marriott Harrison.

 MH provides an all-round approach to training, aiming to develop the individual as both a lawyer and a person.
 Like work placement participants, trainees are involved in all aspects of office life, including client meetings, marketing events, CSR, internal social events (some of which are trainee led), seminars and external and internal training events, and are generally encouraged to make the most of the many opportunities.

-MH was pleased to be nominated for Best Trainer – Medium City Firm at the LawCareers.Net Awards 2016 and again in 2017.
+MH was pleased to be nominated for Best Trainer – Medium City Firm at the LawCareers.Net Awards 2016 and again in 2017, and was nominated for Best Training Principal in 2019.